 “I don’t even have friends.
 Being in a frat is the first time I feel normal.”

 “Nobody’s totally normal.
 Let’s just act like being boyfriends is natural.”

 “I’m going to be here all next month.
 We can find out if we’re really boyfriends.”

 “You have to enjoy it, not be so overwhelmed.
 We’re the same age, but I’ve been out since I was fourteen.
 You’ll get over being so confused by letting out your feelings, as you begin to feel comfortable.”

 I tell him the story of how Joey supposedly molested me and, then set me up with girls to make me feel normal.

 I relate my entire sex history.
 My high school years impress him that I genuinely loved anyone I went with.
 I exclude the hitchhiking trauma in Alabama.
-I tell him I have girlfriends but don’t provide details.
-It’s the sluttiness in the last few months that throws him off, especially Jake, at 42.
+I tell him I have girlfriends but do not provide details.
+It is the sluttiness in the last few months that throws him off, especially Jake, at 42.

 He is a silly virgin.
 I look at him for the first time.
 He is not some twink boy.
 His good looks start with the seriousness in his eyes.
 His dark hair and a strong chin exuded confidence.
 He is feeling dismayed, but there is a strength in his expression that attracts me.
 He doubts me because I have more experience.
 He can catch up, if I gave him the chance.
 In the back of my mind, I like feeling this way; it pushes Jake into a less serious place.
 Oh, how easily I am replacing him.
 The key for Trevor and me is whether he can accept my penchant for loving more than one person at a time.
 I grab the bull by the horns.